First Celtiberian War: Gracchus and Albinus campaigns in the Celtiberia (179 BC)

 After Certima, Tiberius Gracchus went to Alce, where the Celtiberian camp the envoys had come from was.
 For a few days he just harassed the enemy by sending larger and larger contingents of skirmishers against their outposts, hoping to draw the enemy out.
 When the enemy responded he ordered the native auxiliaries to offer only slight resistance and then retreat hastily to the camp, pretending that they had been overwhelmed.
 He placed his men behind the gates of the rampant of the camp.
 When the enemy pursued the retreating units in a disorderly manner and came to close range, the Romans came out from all the gates.
-Caught by surprise, the enemy was routed and lost 9,000 men and 320 men and 112 horses where captured; 109 Romans fell.
+Caught by surprise, the enemy was routed and lost 9,000 men and 320 men and 112 horses were captured; 109 Romans fell.
 Gracchus then marched further into Celtiberia, which he plundered.
 The tribes submitted.
 In a few days 103 towns surrendered.
 He then returned to Alce and begun to besiege the city.
 The townsfolk resisted the first assaults, but when the siege engines were deployed they withdrew to the citadel and then sent envoys to offer their surrender.
 Many nobles were taken, including the two sons and the daughter of Thurru, a Celtiberian chief.
 According to Livy he was by far the most powerful man in Hispania.
 Thurru asked for safe conduct to visit Tiberius Gracchus.
 He asked him whether he and his family would be allowed to live.
 When Gracchus replied affirmatively he asked if he was allowed to serve with the Romans.
 Gracchus granted this.
 From then on Thurru followed and helped the Romans in many places.